Barkskins: Reception

-Barkskins received a 74% rating from the book review aggregator iDreamBooks based on 26 critics' reviews.
-Review aggregator Book Marks reported three mixed and two negative reviews among 26 total, indicating "positive" reviews.

 With few exceptions, reviewers praised the novel particularly with regard to the brilliance of Annie Proulx’s prose, the intimately detailed scenes by which she reveals the complex inner lives of her characters, and/or breathtaking scenes of fearful destruction as well as awesome beauty.
 The forests and deforestation of the New World underlie the epic scope of the book, while human adventures range beyond the central concerns of forest ecology and the logging industry.
 The narrative is partitioned into books that turn the reader’s attention to one family or another across generations.